facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 1. A **winner/loser grid** for each model pairing in the ACUTE run, indicating the win/loss percentage for each model pairing.
 2. A **matchup table**, where each row is a model comparison, and which includes the statistical significance of the wins/losses.

+The script automatically saves these two dataframes as `.csv` files in `ParlAI/data/acute_eval/<run-id>-results/`.
+To change this, simply set the `--outdir` accordingly.

+## Visualize Conversations

+To visualize what conversations were chosen, and for what reasons, you can run the same command as above with the following additional parameter:

+    python parlai/mturk/tasks/acute_eval/analysis.py -id <run_id> --is-sandbox <True/False> \
+    --pairings-filepath </path/to/pairs/file>

+Where `</path/to/pairs/file>` is your pairings file from the ACUTE Eval run.
+Running the command above will yield two additional HTML files saved to the same `--outdir` directory:

+1. **all.html** - List of all conversations, indicating which was chosen as the winner by a turker.
+2. **reason.html** - List of all conversations where reasons are provided by the turkers for why they chose a winner.